Features Pricing Docs Blog Try Demo Log In Sign Up

 How to take a website screenshot with PHP

-How to capture website screenshots from PHP using Puppeteer and Node.js -- from installing dependencies to a working PNG.
-Plus a faster way with an API.
+How to capture website screenshots from PHP using headless Chrome via Puppeteer and Node.js.
+Step-by-step setup from installing dependencies to a reusable PHP function with viewport and full-page options.

 I want to walk you through the full process of taking website screenshots from PHP today.
-Not theory, not a library overview -- the actual thing.
-Open a terminal, install dependencies, write code, run it, get a PNG file with a screenshot.
-The whole path from an empty folder to a working result.
+Open a terminal, install dependencies, write code, run it, get a PNG file with a screenshot — the whole path from an empty folder to a working result.

 Why would you even need this?
 Link previews for a directory site, automated OG images, screenshots for client reports, visual monitoring.
 Sooner or later a PHP project needs to turn a URL into an image.

-The problem is that PHP can't render web pages on its own.
-There's no browser engine built in.
-So we'll need a helper -- headless Chrome through Puppeteer.
-It's a Node.js package, and yes, that means we need Node alongside PHP.
-Sounds like overkill, but you'll see it's not that bad.
+The problem is that PHP can't render web pages on its own — there's no browser engine built in.
+So we'll need a helper, and the most common one is headless Chrome through Puppeteer.
+Puppeteer is a Node.js package, which means we'll end up running Node alongside PHP.
+That sounds like extra moving parts, and it is, but the setup is smaller than you'd think.

 If you're on macOS with Homebrew, one command: